-The details of the emigration, the travails incurred and successes finally realized, are well described in a six-part series by Patrick Leahy in the Peterborough Examiner in 2015.
+Peter Robinson, an early Canadian legislator, helped settle Peterborough by organizing the immigration of 2000 Catholic farmers mainly from County Cork.
+The details of their departure, the travails incurred and successes finally realized, were well described in a six-part series by Patrick Leahy in the Peterborough Examiner in 2015.

-Given his long life span, they provide a fascinating look at early pioneer society and its later evolution.
-Clearly Dobbin had absorbed lore from older residents when active in journalism and his accounts ring true in light of much other information I have gleaned.
+Given the father’s long life span, these provide a fascinating look at early Canadian pioneer society – one part of it – and its evolution.
+Clearly Dobbin had absorbed lore from older residents, reports that ring true based on other research I have done.

-Dobbin was writing when Prohibition in Ontario was still in force as he refers to the fact that liquor was not commercially sold.
-He doesn’t state in so many words he was a teetotaller, but seems in any case to have approved of tight control on booze.
-He notes how the public attitude changed from the 1850s, and is of the clan who consider alcohol to have been a decided danger to the community.
+Dobbin was writing when liquor Prohibition in Ontario was still in force, as he mentions that liquor was not legally sold.
+He doesn’t state he was a teetotaller but seems in any case to have approved of tight controls on booze.
+He notes that the public attitude to alcohol changed from about 1850, compared that is to an early more liberal attitude.

 Nonetheless his commentary is enlivened by a dry humour, as this story from the book shows.